 Engineering has traditionally been the dominant ‘works’ function of local government.
 Most local government assets are run by engineers for good reason; they are organised, professional, outcome-focused, and have well-accepted processes and systems in place.
 However, the construction/development focussed approach has led to the current predicament where councils do not have adequate funds to renew declining assets; some of the issues of aging trees are probably related to this development-focused engineering approach to urban tree planting.
 Many landscape architect or designer views would strongly align with the construction/development functions.

 An engineering view of trees in an urban environment is probably one of function and outcome.
 Urban tree management could model itself on a professional engineering approach by improving the professional approach of tree managers and developing stronger, more widely accepted and used standards based on good science.

 Tree assessment based on engineering principles, would consider how well existing plantings meet their design purpose, the remediation and replacement options; and quantification of opinion would be a strong feature of any assessment.

 Management plans must address the biological standards the maintenance of mature trees requires.
-The engineer/horticulture relationship has traditionally been engineering focused leading to the poor understanding of the biological needs of trees and has arguably lead to most of the ‘grey and green’ problems.
+The engineer/horticulture relationship has traditionally been engineering-focused leading to the poor understanding of the biological needs of trees and has arguably led to most of the ‘grey and green’ problems.

 Horticultural/arboricultural managers must be as professional as engineers in insisting on the infrastructure requirements of urban trees.
 Brisbane City Council’s ‘grey and green’ program is a good example of an engineering/arboricultural partnership (Foster 2003).